 What timeline do they typically recommend to clients for an initial engagement?

-What changes can we expect to see?
+What measurable changes can you expect to see in your organization?

-Do they offer technology and data solutions that will help us continue to monitor, push and celebrate our growth?
+Do they offer technology and data solutions that will help continue to monitor, push and celebrate our growth?

 When and why did they start doing DEI work?